Vladi Vargas

 Vladi Vargas (born 11 August 1971) is a music producer and sound engineer in Västerås, Sweden.
 Starting out as a Dj, he was one of the pioneers in the Hip Hop culture in Sweden.
 During the 1980s he participated in several national DJ competitions and rap battles.
 Later in the 1990s, Vladi Vargas began to produce music and worked more in recording studios.

 Today, Vladi Vargas is linked to Soundism where he has been involved in a long list of Hip Hop and Reggae music productions.
+Many are record collector items, in 2025 Discogs listed more than 80 records where Vladi Vargas was credited.

-As a sound engineer, his mixing or mastering includes e.g.:
+As a sound engineer, his mixing or mastering includes, for example: